whitneyburton/portfolios/students/regis_boudinot/20150814-regis_boudinot-m1.markdown

 learned more than I could even imagine learning so far.
 I am really pleased with my progress so far.
 Ruby is now more of a playground than a minefield.

+Initially I also struggled with understanding the concept behind TDD but now I am driving my code with tests and refactoring methods as I go.

 ### End of Module Assessment

 * Ruby Syntax: